teamhanko/hanko/frontend/elements/README.md

 })
 ```

+To learn what else you can do, check out the [custom-events](https://github.com/teamhanko/hanko/tree/update-registration-interface/frontend/frontend-sdk#custom-events)
+README.

 #### User Client

 The SDK contains several client classes to make the communication with the Hanko-API easier.
 Here some examples of